 Can I declutter my home in 15 minutes a day?

 Yes!
-A consistent 15-minute decluttering routine can keep your home organized year-round.
-Start with one area at a time, like the kitchen countertops or bathroom sink, and rotate through rooms during the week.
+Consistently decluttering for 15 minutes every day will keep your house neat and organised all year long.
+Tackle one area at a time, the kitchen counter or bathroom sink, and then rotate rooms throughout the week.

-What’s the easiest way to declutter without feeling overwhelmed?
+What is the easiest way to declutter without feeling stressed?

 Break your decluttering into small, timed chunks.
-Setting a 15-minute timer and focusing on one category (like expired pantry items) prevents burnout and keeps you motivated.
+Using a timer for 15 minutes on one category (like expired pantry items) prevents burnout and gives you a boost.

 How can I declutter with kids around?

 Turn decluttering into a game.
-Set a timer and challenge your kids to “find 5 things to donate.”
-This not only gets the job done but also teaches them about minimalism and generosity.
+Set a timer and challenge your children to “find 5 things to donate”.
+Not only will this do the job, but it also teaches them about minimalism and being generous.

 What tools do I need for quick decluttering tasks?